ukff/kyma-environment-broker/docs/contributor/03-20-eu-access.md

   - `switzerlandnorth` as the only possible value for the **region** parameter for `cf-ch20`

 ## Access
-Due to limited availability, the provisioning request for the EU Access only regions can succeed only if GlobalAccountId is added to the list of allowed GlobalAccountIds (the whitelist).
+Due to limited availability, the provisioning request for the EU Access only regions can succeed only if its GlobalAccountId is added to the list of allowed GlobalAccountIds (the whitelist).
 Before attempting to provision Kyma clusters in the EU Access only regions, you must open a support ticket to have your GlobalAccountId added to the whitelist.

-If the GlobalAccountId for the provisioning request is not whitelisted, KEB responds with `http code 400` (Bad Request) and the message preconfigured in `management-plane-config`.
-The user gets the following message in the SAP BTP cockpit.
+If the GlobalAccountId for the provisioning request is not whitelisted, KEB responds with `http code 400` (Bad Request) and the following message in the SAP BTP cockpit.
 ```yaml
 kcp-prod:
   kyma-environment-broker: